 It’s midsummer, and the weather here in the Pacific Northwest has been moody, unpredictable.
-In the grocery story, in the teller line-up at the bank, people shake their heads and say: “July!”
+In the grocery store, in the teller line-up at the bank, people shake their heads and say: “July!”
 Mournfully.

 Fog erases the contours of the land; melts sea and sky into a seamless mist; swirls like a cloak around the dark apparitions of trees.